-Success Through Respect
+Success Through RESPECT

 We believe every worker at every level of our organization deserves a positive and productive workplace.
-Our goal is to maintain an environment where we respect each other as well as our Company and its assets.
+Our goal is to maintain an environment where we respect each other as well as our Company and always strive to protect its assets.